Psycoy/MixEval-X/README.md

 # This Repo
 This repo contains the grading code for MixEval-X, i.e., once you have prepared your model outputs according to the required format, you will be able to get the final scores with only a few steps.

+The MixEval-X data can be downloaded from the [huggingface](https://huggingface.co/datasets/MixEval/MixEval-X).

 **Feel free to use your own grading code, as long as it's fair.**

 <br>